 - If using sunscreen, purchase a safe sunscreen and apply it regularly.

 - Our skin produces Vitamin D and if you shower right after sun exposure, you might wash it off.
-When showering, use soap on underarms and genitals and water only on everything else to retain that Vitamin D.
+When showering, use soap on your underarms and genitals and water only on everything else to retain that Vitamin D.

 - Darker skin tones require more time in the sun to absorb Vitamin D than lighter ones – ensure you plan sun time accordingly based on your skin tone.